Skip to main content

 • Each enrolee will receive an email confirmation including the webinar access links and passwords after successful registration.

-• Enrolee can access the recorded webinars until 31 March 2026.
+• On-demand versions are available after one day of each of the live webinars.
+Enrolee can access the recorded webinars until 31 March 2027.

 • Enrolee’s own attendance record can be downloaded in the webinar platform after attending each of the webinars.